Yes. Irish citizens can continue to travel freely between the UK and Ireland in the same manner as before.

 The UK Home Office has indicated that Irish citizens will not need to register or take any action under the Settled Status scheme.
 They will continue to hold their Common Travel Area rights which are not reliant on EU membership.
-However, as EU citizens, Irish citizens – if they so wish – may be able to apply under the Settled Status scheme.
+However, as EU citizens, Irish citizens – if they so wish – may apply under the Settled Status scheme.

-Reciprocity of voting rights have been enjoyed by Irish citizens resident in the United Kingdom, and British citizens resident in Ireland, since the beginning of the Common Travel Area arrangements.
+Reciprocity of voting rights has been enjoyed by Irish citizens resident in the United Kingdom, and British citizens resident in Ireland, since the beginning of the Common Travel Area arrangements.
 Irish citizens resident in the United Kingdom, and British citizens resident in Ireland, have the right to vote in local and national parliamentary elections.
 The right to vote at local and national parliamentary elections will remain subject to Irish and British citizens having reached the established voting age and having registered on the electoral roll in their respective jurisdictions.

 Q. Can I still access social housing supports in the UK as an Irish citizen/in Ireland as a British citizen?